coder-gagan/Scorekeeper/README.md

 Build the project using Gradle:
 > gradle build

+Start Docker locally before proceeding to next step.

-Ensure all integrations are running by executing the below sh file from parent project:
+Start up all integrations by running the script file:
 > ./start_services.sh

 Run the Spring boot application!